Dade County DUI Bail Information

 What Happens After Posting Bail

-• When you must appear in court: You will be given a court date at the time of your release.
+- Court Appearance Dates: You will be provided with a Notice to Appear, which lists the date, time, and location of your next court hearing.
 It is crucial to attend all scheduled court appearances.